 - Level 1 Quoted prices are available in active markets for identical assets or liabilities as of the reporting date.
 Active markets are those in which transactions occur in sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 2 Pricing inputs are other than quoted prices in active markets included in Level 1.
 Prices in Level 2 are either directly or indirectly observable as the reporting date.
 Level 2 valuations are based on inputs, including quoted forward prices for commodities, time value and volatility factors, which can be substantially observed or corroborated in the marketplace. - Level 3 Valuations in this level are those with inputs for the asset or liability that are not based on observable market data.

-The Corporation's derivative contracts are considered level 2 in the fair value hierarchy.
+The liability portion of the Corporation's convertible debentures are considered level 1 and the derivative contracts are considered level 2 in the fair value hierarchy.

 9. BANK DEBT